 Don’t get me wrong, I want all kids to find this type of bodily autonomy.
 But, I can’t help but to notice that I witnessed the power of masculinity that is already seeped into his body, and his power in the outside world.

 This society is powerful, creating a script that is developed for our kids before they can even understand their own body, their being, their existence.
-Even sometimes before they are even born.
+And sometimes before they are even born.

 So yes, I feel incredibly overwhelmed, even anxious.
 I am not only grappling with how I will do this, but also with my own feelings about masculinity.
 I harness distrust, anger towards many men.
 I am working on finding grounding in understanding the power of defining masculinity in my house.
 And finding strength in fighting the power of masculinity that even today overpowers me, oppresses me, and dismisses me.
 There is so much to unpack here, and they are only 19 weeks grown.